spitbol/x64/README.md

 ## Known Problems and Limitations

-The SAVE function doesn't work.
-(This loss of function occurred whilst adding 64-bit support).
-Note that SAVE mode was mainly of interest back in the day when Spitbol was proprietary, so that one could distribute a program written in Spitbol without having to disclose the source.
+The save file exit(-3) and exir(-4) function does work.
+The save to executable [exit(3) and exit(4)] does not work. save files are useful for snobol programs with a large amount of setup to do prior to execution, such as making complex patterns.

-Load modules are not supported.
+Load modules are partially supported.

-Loading of external functions is not supported.
+It is assumed that string inputs to a function are (const char *) functions and null terminated. a string return value is assumed to be char * and null terminated.
+The string is copied into a spitbol SP string.
+Currently there is a problem with garbage collection that has not been perfected.

 ## Installing SPITBOL

-If you just want to use SPITBOL without building it, the file `./bin/spitbol` contains a statically-linked copy of the 64-bit version of spitbol.
+If you just want to use SPITBOL without building it, the file `./bin/spitbol` contains a statically-linked copy of the 64-bit version of spitbol (sbl-static).
+Also, there is a dynamically linked copy (sbl) that requires the musl library to be installed

 You can install it in `/usr/local/bin/spitbol` with the command: